Common Car Accident Injuries

 Whiplash: Sudden movement of the head or neck during a crash can severely stretch muscles and ligaments in the neck and upper back, causing a specific type of soft tissue injury commonly known as whiplash.

-The speed of the vehicle has a significant affect on the severity of the injury.
+The speed of the vehicle has a significant effect on the severity of the injury.
 If the person was wearing a shoulder harness and/or a seat belt, the chances of serious injury can be reduced.
 Studies have shown that the risk of spinal cord injury can be significantly reduced using seat belts in combination with airbags.
 Defensive driving and avoiding alcohol or drugs before getting behind the wheel can also help prevent car accident injuries.

 Philadelphia Car Accident Lawyers at McCann & Wall, LLC Recover Compensation for Injured Victims